vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

 legs.
 But it has issues with the areas most likely to get injured: hands and face.
 Specifically for hands:

-* Bandaging doesn't interact well with handwashing or any activities that involve running water through the hands (such as washing dishes).
+* Bandaging (other than waterproof bandaging!) doesn't interact well with handwashing or any activities that involve running water through the hands (such as washing dishes).
 While we should try to avoid those activities anyway, in some cases they need to be done.

 * Bandaging can get in the way of eating.